In this article:

-Each section provides valuable information to help you find out the problems with your installation environment.
+Each section provides valuable information to help you discover your installation environment’s problems.

-If there is a green checkbox in front of the option, it means that the value meets the requirements of the theme.
+If there is a green checkbox in front of the option, the value meets the requirements of the theme.
 If there is a red exclamation mark then you need to take action to fix the incompatibility.

-This plugin allows you to easily check almost all of the server settings.
+This plugin allows you to check almost all of the server settings easily.
 Install the plugin like any other WordPress plugin, then follow steps below.

 1. From the WordPress left menu go to Dashboard > WP-ServerInfo page.
 It will show some general information about your server.